mortazavilab/TALON/README.md

                         Which annotation version to use.
 Will determine which annotation transcripts are considered known or novel relative to.
 Note: must be in the TALON database.
+  --includeAnnot        Include all transcripts from the annotation, regardless
+                        of if they were observed in the data.
   --datasets=DATASETS   Datasets to include.
 Can be provided as a comma-
                         delimited list on the command line, or as a file with one dataset per line.
 If this option is omitted, all